Unorthodox (miniseries): Production

+The show was written by Anna Winger and Alexa Karolinski, directed by Maria Schrader, and produced by Karolinski.
 Feldman approached writers Winger and Karolinski to turn her autobiography into a television series.
 They took on the project in part because the story meshed with several topics of mutual interest, especially the challenges of being Jewish in Germany.
 Winger said that the story "has a kind of doubling back on history", portraying a Jewish character who escapes the "confines of her own life" by returning "to the source of her community's trauma".
-Because Feldman is a public figure, the writers veered from her life in the fictional Berlin sequences, but based the flashbacks on the book.